victoria-ianeva/Gaze-Data-from-Web-Searching-Tasks/README.md

 The file "Success scores plus initials 15 participants" contains the answers of each participant to the web search task.
 The first tab corresponds to the Control group and the second tab corresponds to the ASD group.
 Each correct answer is given a score of 1 and each incorrect answer - the score of 0.
 Since there are two questions per web page, the maximum score per participant per page is 2.

 The folder "Web Pages" contains screenshots of the 6 web pages used in the study.

+The folder "Questionnaires and Consent Form" contains the consent form that each participant signed and two questionnaires.
+One of these questionnaires assesses the overall experience the participants have with using the web and the other one assesses their familiarity with the particular websites that the web pages are from.